cdhogan/DFT-basics/0_Si_bulk/5_DOS/README.md

       ```
       % pw.x < si.nscf.in > si.nscf.out
       ```
+      Look quickly at the last eigenvalue for a few k-points: it is about 14 eV.

       Note that we also specify an 8x8x8 _unshifted_ grid.
 Shifted grids were more efficient before.
 Why choose an unshifted one now?
       Since we want to compare and align the DOS with the band structure, it will be useful to ensure the gamma point is included in our grid.